 Artificial Intelligence and Process Automation

-From the beginning days of IT, one of the key goals has always been to Automate Manual Business Processes.
-From Mainframes to Client Server Application Development, to Internet, Business Process Management(BPM) based Workflows and Rules Processing Technologies, we have come a long way.
-As we developed Applications to automate business processes, we realized that most of the Applications end up being siloed solutions for specific business needs.
-We used Enterprise Integrations to tie things up and started using BPM tools to re-engineer the entire spectrum of Business Processes using Workflow tools and Rules Engines.
+From the beginning days of IT, one of the key goals has always been to automate manual business processes.
+From mainframes to client server application developments, to Internet, Business Process Management(BPM) based workflows and rule processing technologies; we have come a long way.
+As we developed applications to automate business processes, we realized that most of the applications end up being siloed solutions for specific business needs.
+We used Enterprise Integrations to tie things up and started using BPM tools to re-engineer the entire spectrum of business processes using workflow tools and rules engines.

-With each advancement though, the need to address tactical Automation challenges continued to evolve as well.
-Macros, Scripting, Screen/Web Scraping type of Technologies have been in use for a long time to address such challenges.
-Go back a few years when the RPA evolution, all the tactical Automation technologies were organized under an Enterprise RPA Tool umbrella; whereby you could combine the power of Surface/UI level Automation using Screen Scraping, Macros, Scripts, APIs etc. These Automation “Robots” are now capable of manipulating pretty much any type of Application that exist out there including Mainframe, Web, and legacy Client/Server technologies.
+With each advancement though, the need to address tactical automation challenges continued to evolve as well.
+Macros, Scripting, Screen/Web Scraping type of technologies have been in use for a long time to address such challenges.
+Go back a few years to the RPA evolution, all the tactical automation technologies were organized under an enterprise RPA tool umbrella, whereby you could combine the power of Surface/UI level automation using Screen Scraping, Macros, Scripts, APIs, etc. These Automation “Robots” are now capable of manipulating pretty much any type of application that exists out there including Mainframe, Web, and legacy Client/Server technologies.
 The Robots can be deployed and tasked via a Control Tower or Orchestration Console and monitored by the Digital Workforce.

-The traditional RPA Robots by and large are “dumb” technologies because they are unable to make subjective decisions.
-In addition, most of the RPA tools rely on Structured data inputs and can’t process Unstructured Data such as OCR images, unstructured text (emails etc) etc. At a high level, a Robot starts to become “Smart” if it can.
+The traditional RPA Robots, by and large, are “dumb” technologies because they are unable to make subjective decisions.
+In addition, most of the RPA tools rely on structured data inputs and can’t process unstructured data such as OCR images, unstructured text (emails), etc. At a high level, a Robot starts to become “Smart” if it can:

-- Make some subjective decisions based on specific set of data.
-For e.g. determine if a given address is that of a Company or an Individual (“John Doe” vs. “John Doe Inc” or “John Doe LLC”)
+- Make some subjective decisions based on a specific set of data.
+For e.g. determine if a given address is that of a company or an individual (“John Doe” vs. “John Doe Inc.” or “John Doe LLC”)

-Let’s take an example of a simple Business Process where someone in Accounting Department must manage the Aging Accounts Receivable problem.
-The User pulls up AR Aging report, pulls up the relevant Invoice information and sends the Invoice and an Overdue notice to the Customer.
-So far this can be accomplished by “dumb” Automation.
-However, if the Business Process requires that the Customers who have a pattern of paying late, need to be handled differently, then the Robot needs to be able to identify that pattern just like the Human would.
-It’s quite possible that pattern could be identified by a set of rules however in some cases there is subjectivity.
-For example, that Customer may be going through financial troubles and there is some outside news or information which could identify such pattern.
-This is where a smart Robot would not only look at the AR information but also look at payment patterns as well as analyze the public news or “sentiment” on the Customer and flag it as a case which needs to be handled differently.
+Let’s take an example of a simple business process where someone in the Accounting Department must manage the aging accounts receivable problem.
+The user pulls up the AR Aging report, pulls up the relevant Invoice information and sends the Invoice and an Overdue Notice to the customer.
+So far this can all be accomplished by “dumb” Automation.
+However, if the business process requires that the customers who have a pattern of paying late, need to be handled differently, then the Robot needs to be able to identify that pattern just like the human would.
+It’s quite possible that pattern could be identified by a set of rules, however, in some cases, there is subjectivity.
+For example, that customer may be going through financial troubles and there is some outside news or information which could identify such a pattern.
+This is where a smart Robot would not only look at the AR information but also look at payment patterns, as well as analyze the public news or “sentiment” on the customer and flag it as a case which needs to be handled differently.

-There are endless use cases, another example would be a Desktop Robot assisting a Customer Service Rep. By analyzing Customer Complaint emails for negative or positive Sentiment as well as extracting Customer Account Number, the robot is then able to pull up the holistic view of the Customer in front of the CSR without the CSR going through many different Screens and Applications.
-The end result is a better informed CSR and a better Average Handle Time for a Customer Complaint.
+There are endless use cases, another example would be a Desktop Robot assisting a Customer Service Rep. By analyzing customer complaint emails for negative or positive sentiment, as well as extracting the customer account number; the robot is then able to pull up the holistic view of the customer in front of the CSR without the CSR having to go through many different screens and applications.
+The end result is a better informed CSR and a better average handle time for customer complaints.

 The Smart Robot revolution is upon us and its happening much faster than we think.
-The good news is that Artificial Intelligence Technology is fast approaching a point where a lot of us can consume these Machine Learning Models without concerning ourselves too much about the inner workings of how the AI Model is developed.
-The Artificial Intelligence Models do have to be trained using Training Data and validated using the Test Data.
+The good news is that Artificial Intelligence technology is fast approaching a point where a lot of us can consume these Machine Learning models without concerning ourselves too much about the inner workings of how the AI Model is developed.
+The Artificial Intelligence Models do have to be trained using training data and are validated using the test data.